 Cost of drugs stocked in the pharmacy store is inclusive in this.
 Whereas, medicines costing around Rs 20 lakhs – Rs 50 lakhs need to be distributed to the retailers on a loan basis, in order to establish a healthy professional relationship.

-Starting to market your business with previously based medical stores, is very beneficial when the dealer can come up with more exciting offers and benefits.
-Providing the local clinics or the pharmacies with drugs of better quality at the same price or larger incentives at same selling price can guarantee a wider market for the business.
+Collaboration with existing medical stores is very beneficial when the dealer can come up with more exciting offers and benefits.
+Providing the local clinics or the pharmacies with drugs of better quality at the same price or larger incentives at the same selling price can guarantee a wider market for the business.
 Cheaper drugs from alternate pharmaceutical companies are preferred by pharma stores of tier-2 and tier-3 cities, while medical stores of metropolitan cities prefer larger discounts without reducing the MRP, provided quality is not being compromised.

 Collaboration with the local clinics/ hospitals, new medical shops or pharmacies in the area will ensure profits, this is largely based on trust and professional ethics of the dealing parties.